SECURITIES DISPUTE ARBITRATION

 Minute Order (Federal Advisory Committee Act Claim);

 Joint Discovery/Case Management Plan [F.R.C.P.
-Rule 26(f)]
+Rule 26(f)];

-Minute Order (APA: "The government is strongly urged that, if Defendant is going to act on Plaintiff's petition for rulemaking, it do so with that time (60 days hereof)."
-FOIA: "[T]he parties agreed to meet and confer in an attempt to voluntarily resolve Plaintiff's Freedom of Information Act ('FOIA') claim.
-If Plaintiff's FOIA claim is not voluntarily resolved, the government is ORDERED to file a Vaughn index, by February 28, 2008, with respect to the documents still in dispute.")
+Minute Order — APA: "The government is strongly urged that, if Defendant is going to act on Plaintiff's petition for rulemaking, it do so with[in] that time (60 days hereof)."
+FOIA: "[T]he parties agreed to meet and confer in an attempt to voluntarily resolve Plaintiff's Freedom of Information Act ('FOIA') claim.";

-Response to SEC Denial of Petition for Rulemaking
+Response to SEC Denial of Petition for Rulemaking;

-FOIA Request Related to SEC Denial of Petition for Rulemaking
+FOIA Request Related to SEC Denial of Petition for Rulemaking;

-Response of SEC to FOIA Request Related to SEC Denial of Petition for Rulemaking
+Response of SEC to FOIA Request Related to SEC Denial of Petition for Rulemaking;

-Motion for Leave to File Second Amended Complaint
+Motion for Leave to File Second Amended Complaint;

 Letter to SEC Re: Severe Problems with NASD Arbitration and Questionable SEC Oversight;